zacharesmer/DEF-CON-32-Badge/Readme.md

 - https://dmitry.gr/?r=06.%20Thoughts&proj=09.ComplexPioMachines
 - https://github.com/Wind-stormger/micropython-uasycio-buzzer
 - Dmitry Grinberg's original badge firmware, which is in Discord somewhere
-- https://antirez.com/news/143 for explaining how to play actual sounds!
+- https://antirez.com/news/143 for explaining how to play actual sounds beyond square waves!
 - https://pyokagan.name/blog/2019-10-14-png/ for a very helpful explanation of and example code for decoding PNGs in Python